 air.
 Furthermore, in most homes that do have venting, the vents are

 Let's start with an understanding of basic physics: Hot air rises.
 But why?
 Heated air rises due to a differential in density (mass), where cooler, heavier air flows downward.
 I use the word flow because air is a fluid.
 Like a lava lamp, the colored liquid is heated, rises to the top, cools off (density is increased), then falls back to the bottom.

 Think of the force required to raise a hot air balloon off the ground with 10 passengers, the tanks of propane, the weight of the basket and the balloon.
 Pretty impressive force if you think about it.
 Should be easy for hot air to rise out of your attic, right?
 Driven by the density differential, the exhausting of the hot air should bring in fresh air from vents located around the base of the roof (soffits).
 There is no "pressure" that drives hot air out of an attic.
 The pressure (atmospheric), inside your attic is the same as it is outside (based on a no wind condition).
 Wind blown across a roof can create a positive pressure on the windward side and a lower pressure on the lee side which can force ventilation but only if there is sufficient (and constant) wind to create this.
 Only the differential buoyancy of heated air over the temperature of ambient air is different.

-generators, we have documented all types of attic venting, the appropriate
+smoke generators, we have documented all types of attic venting, the

-sizes that work in hot climates and have posted our findings below.
+appropriate sizes that work in hot climates and have posted our findings

-This is not a scientific study but observations made over the study of hundreds
+below.
+This is not a scientific study but observations made over the

 Our proven field results and recommendations (if using a radiant barrier material and passive vents):